ThousandBirdsInc/chidori/README.md

 It is especially catered towards building AI agents by providing solutions to the following problems:

 - How do we understand what an agent is doing and how it got into a given state?
-- How can we pause execution and then resume after human review?
+- How can we pause execution and then resume after interaction with a human?
 - How do we handle the accidental complexity of state-space exploration, evaluating and reverting execution throughout our software?

-When using Chidori, you author code with python or javascript, and we provide a layer for interfacing with the complexities of AI models in long-running workflows.
-We have avoided the need for declaring a new language or SDK in order to provide these capabilities, you can leverage software patterns that you are already familiar with.
+When using Chidori, you author code with python or javascript, we provide a layer for interfacing with the complexities of AI models in long-running workflows.
+We have avoided the need for declaring a new language or SDK in order to provide these capabilities so that you can leverage software patterns that you are already familiar with.

 Features:

 - Runtime written in Rust, supporting Python and JavaScript code execution
-- Cache behaviors and resume from partially executed agents
+- The ability to cache behaviors and resume from partially executed agents
-- Time travel debugging, revert to prior states of execution
+- Time travel debugging, execution of the program can be reverted to prior states
 - Visual debugging environment, visualize and manipulate the graph of states your code has executed through.
 - Create and navigate tree-searching code execution workflows